cheikhshift/cleo/readme.md

 		$ cleo

 ## Go project setup
-You Go web application should retrieve the port number to listen on from env. variable $PORT.
+Your Go web application should retrieve the port number to listen on from env. variable $PORT.

 Example